 Races and Regattas are broken down into “legs,” or races.
 The number of legs depends on how many host ports are taking part and races are between one port to the next.

-Along with the race legs, there’s also the opportunity to take part in a “Cruise-in-Company.”
+Along with the race legs, there’s also a “Cruise-in-Company.”
 It’s not a race and provides an opportunity to take things at a more leisurely pace.
-You’ll have more time to enjoy the company of the rest of the fleet, take in your surroundings, and bond with your crewmates.
-Perhaps you’ll stop to anchor in a picturesque port which has put on some special entertainment for the visiting fleet.
-Maybe you’ll check out a beautiful bay for an overnight party.
-Or you could sail slowly and take in a tourist attraction.
+There is more time to enjoy the company of the rest of the fleet, take in your surroundings, and bond with your crewmates.
+The fleet may stop to anchor in a picturesque port which has put on some special entertainment for the visiting fleet.
+Maybe check out a beautiful bay for an overnight party.
+Or sail slowly and take in a tourist attraction.
 Some crews even swap ships and welcome new international crewmates.

 Denmark has hosted the Tall Ships Races four times since 1999… this will be its fifth.
 Cultural Aalborg is the fourth-most populous city in Denmark, and is located in the North of Jutland.